MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/phone-numbers-for-audio-conferencing.md

 Outros números de discagem podem ser vistos clicando no link **Localizar um número local** no convite da reunião.

-## <a name="dial-in-phone-numbers-set-on-an-audio-conferencing-bridge"></a>Números de telefone de discagem definida em uma ponte de conferência de áudio
+## <a name="dial-in-phone-numbers-set-on-an-audio-conferencing-bridge"></a>Números de telefone de discagem definidos em uma ponte de conferência de áudio

 There are two types of audio conferencing phone numbers that can be assigned to your conferencing bridge: **Shared** and **Dedicated**.
 Both types of these numbers can be used by any caller to join audio meetings that are being held in your organization.